 Our museum houses artifacts from the Northwest Rebellion, the Boer War, World War One, World War Two, Korea, Afghanistan and peacekeeping missions.
 We have approximately 10,000 items in our collection, all of which have been donated by veterans, family members of veterans and others who are interested in preserving our military heritage for future generations.

-Our collection features a WW1 German trench mortar, a rare WW1 nurses’ uniform, a 1:6 scale trench display models and medals belonging to indigenous athlete, farmer and Second World War sniper, David Grey Eyes Steel.
+Our collection features a WW1 German trench mortar, a 1:6 scale trench display models, a trench periscope experience, hands-on activities and try-on helmets for younger visitors.
+We’re also proud to be able to display medals belonging to indigenous athlete, farmer and Second World War sniper, David Grey Eyes Steel.

 In addition to the galleries, there is an extensive military library and learning center, with volunteers on hand to assist with research and questions.